sgfernandes/EDA_EMIS/README.md

 # EDA_EMIS

-This repository serves to perform exploratory data analysis (EDA) on electrical grid data.
-Given a folder of CSVs containing columns for time, eLoad, temperature, and meter id, the Jupyter Notebook will produce a number of graphs as intermediate steps as well as a folder of summary statistics for each meter.
+This repository serves to perform exploratory data analysis (EDA) on time series data from smart meters in a building.
+Given a folder of CSVs containing columns for time, eload, temperature, and meter id, the Jupyter Notebook will produce a number of graphs as intermediate steps as well as a folder of summary statistics for each meter.

 In order to run the notebook successfully:
 + Make sure you have all the correct libraries downloaded for the relevant version of python